-Tucker Carlson’s nightly ad load has undergone a seismic shift just days after declaring white supremacy is “actually not a real problem in America,” and that the idea it is a problem is “a hoax” and “conspiracy theory used to divide the country.”
+Tucker Carlson’s nightly ad load has undergone a seismic shift just days after he declared that white supremacy is “actually not a real problem in America” and that the idea it is a problem is “a hoax” and “conspiracy theory used to divide the country.”

-Over the past few nights Fox News has shifted its weight during Tucker Carlson Tonight ad breaks onto Fox Corporation house ads.
+Over the past few nights, Fox News has shifted its weight during Tucker Carlson Tonight ad breaks onto Fox Corp. house ads.
 The number of paid ads has drastically plummeted in the last week.

-On Friday, the ad load hit rock bottom with only 11 paid ads, relying heavily on the 10 Fox house ads and 6 lengthy public service announcements to fill the remaining time.
+On Friday, the ad load hit rock bottom with only 11 paid ads, relying heavily on the 10 Fox house ads and six lengthy public service announcements to fill the remaining time.

 Despite leaving on an abrupt and suspiciously timed vacation -- a commonly used tactic by Fox to deter advertisers from dropping shows after a host says something particularly egregious -- Carlson has continued to lose advertisers.

-Not only do Fox's declining ad sales mean trouble ahead for investors, they also suggest that the rest of the network is complicit in Carlson's bigotry, racism, and hate by making up for lost revenue during his time slot.
+Not only do Fox's declining ad sales mean trouble ahead for investors, but hey also suggest that the rest of the network is complicit in Carlson's bigotry, racism, and hate by making up for lost revenue during his time slot.